Master-1-maker/Admin-Dashboard/README.md

-A dashboard created using only CSS.
+A Admin Dashboard created using CSS - Grid.

 link: 📍https://master-1-maker.github.io/Admin-Dashboard/📍

 Note:
-Project was used to put into practice newly learned skills - Grid layout, advanced css selectors, css variables
+Project was used to put into practice newly acquired skills - Grid layout, advanced css selectors and css variables.